caysonjh/Protein-Membrane-MD-Tutorial/README.md

 - `-p`: The topology file to use.
 - `-pname`: The name of the positive ion to add.
 In this case, we are using `NA`, which is sodium
 - `-nname`: The name of the negative ion to add.
 In this case, we are using `CL`, which is chloride
 - `-neutral`: This option tells `genion` to neutralize the system.
-This means that it will add enough ions to ensure that the total charge of the system is zero.
+This means that it will add enough ions to ensure that the total charge of the system is zero

 The `echo SOL` section of the command tells `genion` that, in order to insert the ions into the system, we should replace the solvent molecules.

-### 4. Energy Minimization
+### 4. Run the Energy Minimization

 The next step is to run an energy minimization.
 This will ensure that the system is at the lowest possible energy configuration, which is important for ensuring that the production run will be accurate.
 We will again use [`gmx grompp`](https://manual.gromacs.org/current/onlinehelp/gmx-grompp.html) to create a `.tpr` run file and then we will use ['gmx mdrun'](https://manual.gromacs.org/current/onlinehelp/gmx-mdrun.html) to run the minimization.
 ```